 Course drops and class changes are not permitted during the current school year.
-In scheduling for classes for the 2015-2016 school year, students may not drop or change classes after Monday, June 11, 2015.
+In scheduling for classes for the 2017-2018 school year, students may not drop or change classes after Friday, June 2, 2017, and in scheduling for the 2018-2019 school year, the class change/drop deadline is Friday, June 8, 2017.
 Students with IEPs may make schedule changes through the IEP process.
 Schedule changes will also be considered for medical reasons or if graduation is in jeopardy.